MoonlightCapital/MoonlightBot-docs/staff-commands/clean.md

 ### Flags

-* `--preserve-pins` - This flag is used to not purge pinned messages
+* `preserve-pins` - This flag is used to not purge pinned messages
-* `--no-trace` - Putting this flag deletes the command message, plus the bot will not reply if the execution is successful
+* `no-trace` - Putting this flag deletes the command message, plus the bot will not reply if the execution is successful

 ### **Options**